blackouths/reddit-project/README.md

+Created by Lewis Spencer, Katarina Khytushko and Henrieta Frankova for a project during our bootcamp.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>